fleboulch/density-of-population/README.md

 ## TSV file location

 When you run the project the POIs are defined in a tsv file located in `src/main/resources/config.tsv`

+## Code coverage

+Code coverage metrics from Codecov and IntelliJ are not the same.
+Codecov: 82% vs IntelliJ: 88%